 Support from the pastoral team.
 Personal, Social Targeted intervention for games to improve social skills and and Emotional interactions.
 Development Puppet and stories intervention for emotions.
 Parents may be asked to attend 'The Incredible Years program' Targeted fine motor skills intervention i.e funky fingers Physical Letter formation support Development Support from outside agencies i.e. physiotherapy.
-'Talk Boost' and 'NELI' are used successfully to provide intervention to children who need extra support with their communication.
+'Talk Boost' and 'WelComm' are used successfully to provide Communication intervention to children who need extra support with their and Language communication.
 Ensuring staff are skilled at asking questions that encourage children to think more deeply about their learning, to extend their use of language across the curriculum and to make connections in order to embed new learning.
 Areas in the classroom have vocabulary triangles that support staff in using tier 1, 2 and 3 language.
 Working with the SALT team.
 Targeted support within the provision.
-Communication and Language We provide RWI intervention.
-Letter recognition games One-to-one/group story telling/ reading Early Talk Boost sessions.
-Literacy Number formation support Maths Group intervention for number/ counting.
-Targeted support within the provision Targeted support within the provision to support Communication and Language which gives the children the ability to talk about the world around them.
-Understanding the World • Targeted support within the provision.
-Expressive Arts and Design
+We provide RWI intervention.
+Literacy Letter recognition games One-to-one/group story telling/ reading Early Talk Boost sessions.

+٠ Using Sandwells Maths Assessment, we can target gaps in learning.
+Maths

+• Number formation support

+• Group intervention for number/ counting.

+٠ Targeted support within the provision

+٠ Targeted support within the provision to support Understanding

+Communication and Language which gives the children the the World

+ability to talk about the world around them.

+٠ Targeted support within the provision.
+Expressive Arts

+and Design